Combining Reinforcement Learning and Tensor Networks, with an Application to Dynamical Large Deviations

-Figure~\ref{fig:tn_ac}(a) sketches the sequence of steps in an MDP.
-We decompose the state dynamics, $P(S'|S) = \sum_{a \in \mathcal{A}(S)}P(S'| S, a)\pi(a|S)$, into the \textit{environment}, $P(S' | S, a)$, and the \textit{policy}, $\pi(a|S)$, where $\mathcal{A}(S)$ is the set of possible actions from a state $S$.
-That is, given a state $S$, a possible action $a$ is chosen from the policy, and that action determines the possible transitions into a new state $S'$, with $(S,a,S')$ determining the reward $R_t$.
-In the typical scenario of \textit{policy optimisation}, the policy is considered controllable and known, while the environment is given.

-For concreteness, below we focus on MDPs that are ``continuing'', and admit a steady state distribution, $\mu(S)$, that is independent of $X_0$.
-We can then define the average reward per time-step when following a given policy as $r(\pi) = \lim_{t \to \infty} \mathds{E}_{\pi}[R_{t}]$, where $\mathds{E}_{\pi}\left[\cdot\right]$ indicates a stationary state expectation over states and an expectation over transitions from those states generated by following a dynamics defined by policy $\pi$.
-The task of policy optimisation is thus to determine the policy $\pi^{*}$ that maximises $r(\pi)$.
+In the typical scenario of \textit{policy optimisation}, the policy is controllable and known, while the environment is fixed and potentially unknown.
+We focus on MDPs that are ``continuing'', and admit a steady state distribution independent of $X_0$.
+We can then define the average reward per time-step when following a given policy as $r(\pi) = \lim_{t \to \infty} \mathds{E}_{\pi}[R_{t}]$, where $\mathds{E}_{\pi}\left[\cdot\right]$ is the stationary state expectation over states and over transitions from those states according to policy $\pi$.
+The task of policy optimisation is to find the policy $\pi^{*}$ that maximises $r(\pi)$.

-RL refers to the group of methods that aim to discover optimal policies by using the experience gained from sampling trajectories of an MDP.
-In \textit{policy gradient} methods, of which AC is an example, the policy (or ``actor'') is approximated directly as $\pfa$ with parameters $w$, and optimized using the gradient of $r(\pi_{w})$ with respect to $w$.
-This can be expressed as an expected value over trajectories obtained by sampling the policy \cite{Sutton2018},
+Reinforcement learning (RL) refers to the group of methods that aim to discover optimal policies by using the experience gained from sampling trajectories of an MDP.
+In \textit{policy gradient} methods, the policy is approximated by a function $\pfa$ with parameters $w$, and optimized using the gradient of $r(\pi_{w})$ with respect to $w$.
+Building on this, actor-critic (AC) methods then assess $\pfa$ by computing the value, $v_\pi(S)$, of the states that result when following the policy.
+This value is defined as the difference between rewards in the future of a given state and the average reward, $v_\pi(S)=\mathds{E}_\pi \left[\sum_{\tau = t}^{\infty} \left[R_{\tau} - r(\pi)\right]|S\right]$.
+The gradient of $r(\pi_w)$ can be written exactly in terms of these values as